 I have fudged many rolls as a DM, especially in recent years.
 Because I have historically been a “story” dungeon master, focusing on a great story that fit a cohesive theme, bad dice rolls could detour a party in a direction I didn’t want them to go.

 This DMing style is also called “railroading” and I’ve since given that up to being an almost 100% sandbox-type dungeon master.
-This has enabled me to make other changes, too, specifically allowing the fates of the dice rolls fall where they may.
+This has enabled me to make other changes, too, specifically allowing the fates of the dice rolls to fall where they may.

 There are still rolls I don’t let the party see, such as Hearing Noise or Move Silently checks, but I no longer fudge rolls.